23 Ways To Relieve Morning Sickness - Baby Chick

 3. Get Up Slowly in the Morning

-Sitting on your bed for a few minutes rather than jumping right out of bed may also be helpful.
+Sitting on your bed for a few minutes before getting out may also be helpful.

 4. Keep Snacks Around